iterm

 The primary files in this directory are:

-• iterm.py: This Python file defines the core functionality for iTerm2 within the Talon ecosystem.
+iterm.py: This Python file defines the core functionality for iTerm2 within the Talon ecosystem.- It starts by creating a Talon

-• Commented out actions that appear to be related to file management are likely a work in progress, but are intended to provide file manipulation functionality directly in the terminal.
+UserActionsclass that provides several terminal-related actions:tab_jump: Allows jumping to a specific tab usingcmd-number.tab_final: Jumps to the last tab withcmd-9.terminal_clear_screen: Clears the terminal screen withctrl-l.- Commented out actions that appear to be related to file management are likely a work in progress, but are intended to provide file manipulation functionality directly in the terminal.

-• iterm.talon: This Talon file enables a set of tags whenever iTerm2 is the active application.
-These tags enhance the user experience and are used to enable specific sets of commands.
+iterm.talon: This Talon file enables a set of tags whenever iTerm2 is the active application.
+These tags enhance the user experience and are used to enable specific sets of commands.- It declares the application as running on macOS and having the bundle ID

-• It declares the application as running on macOS and having the bundle ID iterm2, similar to the iterm.py file.
+- It declares the application as running on macOS and having the bundle ID

 In essence, these files work together to provide a richer and more efficient experience when using iTerm2 with Talon.
 The Python file defines custom actions, while the Talon file activates relevant tags, enabling a more comprehensive set of voice commands and features for terminal interaction.